 - OAC Construction Manager Presentations

-NOTICE IS HEREBY GIVEN, pursuant to Resolution No. 05.02.19, that the Board of Directors (the “Board”) of Ellensburg School District No. 401, Kittitas County, Washington (the ”District”) will hold a public hearing on February 27, 2019, starting at 5:30 PM, or as soon thereafter as possible, Lincoln Elementary, 200 South Sampson Street, Ellensburg, Washington.
-The purpose of the public hearing is to: (a) consider whether certain state or local circumstances should cause alterations to the specific expenditures from the proceeds of the District’s general obligation bonds and State of Washington financing assistance originally authorized in Resolution No. 06.10.18 to permit the District to construct a new replacement Mount Stuart Elementary School, on or near its existing site, in lieu of expanding and renovating Mount Stuart Elementary School (the “Alteration”); and (b) receive public testimony.
-If the Board determines that the Alteration is in the best interests of the District, the Board may, at a future public meeting, adopt a new resolution or amend Resolution No. 06.10.18 approving the Alteration.
+NOTICE IS HEREBY GIVEN that the Board of Directors (the “Board”) of Ellensburg School District No. 401, Kittitas County, Washington (the “District”) will hold a special meeting on September 18, 2019, starting at 7:00 PM, or as soon thereafter as possible, in the auditorium at Valley View Elementary School, 1508 E. 3rd Avenue, Ellensburg, Washington 98926.
+The purpose of the special meeting is to conduct a public hearing to: (a) consider whether certain state or local circumstances should cause alterations to the specific expenditures from the proceeds of the District’s general obligation bonds and State of Washington financing assistance originally authorized in Resolution No. 06.10.18, as amended by Resolution No. 07.03.19, to permit the District to construct the two new elementary schools as Grades K-2 and 3-5, on or near the existing site of Mount Stuart Elementary School (the “Alterations”); and (b) receive public testimony.
+If the Board determines that the Alterations are in the best interests of the District, the Board may, at a future public meeting, adopt a new resolution or amend Resolution No. 06.10.18, as amended by Resolution No. 07.03.19, approving the Alterations.

 All residents of the District wishing to be heard should appear at the public hearing and present their views.
-Alternatively, or in addition, interested residents may submit their views in writing and deliver them to: Brian Aiken, Executive Director of Business Services, 1300 East 3rd Avenue, Ellensburg, WA 98926, on or before the date of the public hearing.
-Copies of Resolution No. 05.02.19, which set the time and place for the public hearing will be posted on the District website at https://www.esd401.org/ or may be obtained by contacting Matt Cziske, Administrative Assistant to Superintendent, at 509.925.8010.
+Alternatively, or in addition, interested residents may submit their views in writing and deliver them to: Ellensburg School District Office, 1300 East 3rd Avenue, Ellensburg, WA 98926, on or before the date of the public hearing.
+Copies of Resolution Nos.
+06.10.18 and 07.03.19 will be posted or linked on the District’s website at https://www.esd401.org/ or may be obtained by contacting Matt Cziske, Administrative Assistant to Superintendent, at 509.925.8010.

 Comprised of teachers, staff students and members of our community, Design Committee serves to help guide the vision for our new elementary school.
 We appreciate the voice an perspective these folks bring to the discussion table.
 Meetings take place at Morgan Middle School in the library from 6-8:00 pm.
 Dates for the meetings are: January 30, February 12th, February 26th, March 14th, March 26th and April 11th, 2019.
 These meetings are open to the public.